caddington11/praxis/Font Project/Font-Typeface Tutorial.md

 # Reconstructing the _New Hampshire_ Typeface
 The first step was to try and identify the typeface, in order to avoid any duplication of effort.
 [IdentiFont][8], [FontSpring Matcherator][9], and [WhatFontIs][10] all came up empty, so then I started looking at other books published by Henry Holt & Company around the same time.
 No matches.

 According to [Sue Donovan][11], Conservator for Special Collections at the University of Virginia, it is unlikely that this typeface was cut as moveable type to be reused in multiple places.
 Rather, it is more likely that the publisher contracted with the collection’s illustrator, J.J.
 Lankes, to cut these title pages individually.
-For instance, she noted, observe how all the S letters are unique:
+For instance, she noted, observe how all the S letters on the initial title page—and in the three following it—are unique:

 ![alt text](https://raw.githubusercontent.com/caddington11/praxis/master/Font%20Project/S%20comparison.jpg "Compare S letters on the four title pages.")